intarchboard/program-rfced-future/PossibleGoalsandPointsMade.md

 ### Relationships and lines of responsibility, and transparency
 * Where does the role fit in?
 * What are the roles?
+* To whom is each accountable?
+* How is that accountability expressed?

 ### What we want from the series
 * Record agreements